vieri/mod_related_items_images/README.md

 # mod_related_items_images

-This module is a version of core Joomla! module, with this module you can show images (intro or full) on Related Articles.
+Joomla!
+Related articles with images

+You can configure the module with this options:

+* Related Article Title
+* Related Article Image (Intro or Full)
+* Image Link